domluna/JuliaFormatter.jl/README.md

 > default: `false`

-If true, superflous newlines will be removed.
+If true, superfluous newlines will be removed.
 For example:

 ```julia
 module M